planetdecred/godcr/.github/pull_request_template.md

 ### Resolves

 Issue #

 ### What's new

-*A detailed decription of what this pull reuest adds*
+_A detailed description of what this pull request adds_

 ### Relevant screenshots or logs

-*If applicable, add screenshots or log entries to help explain your problem.*
+_If applicable, add screenshots or log entries to help explain your problem._

 ### Additional context

-*Add any other context about the problem here.*
+_Add any other context about the problem here._